Madhabi Puri Buch

-Madhabi Puri Buch is the chairperson of the securities regulatory body Securities and Exchange Board of India (SEBI).
-She is the first woman chairperson to lead SEBI,and Non IAS.
+Madhabi Puri Buch (born 12 January 1965) is an Indian business executive who is the former chairperson of the securities regulatory body in India, Securities and Exchange Board of India (SEBI), for 3 years.
+She was the first woman to lead SEBI, and the first person from the private sector to be appointed to this position.

-Since April 2017, she has been functioning closely as a whole time member of SEBI with the former chairman Ajay Tyagi.
-She is also the first person from the private sector to be appointed to this position.
-In her role as the SEBI chairperson Buch has been credited with bringing rapid changes conducive to the system and corporatization of the organization to improve efficiency.
+From April 2017 to March 2022, she functioned as a whole time member of SEBI, and was responsible for important regulatory orders.
+Buch has been credited with bringing rapid changes that improved the system as well as improved the efficiency of the regulatory body.

+In August 2024, Hindenburg Research, a short-selling activist firm, accused her and her husband of having a stake in dubious offshore entities used to artificially inflate shares of companies owned by the Adani Group.
+They denied the claims.
+The anti-corruption ombudsman, Lokpal, dismissed the complaint and gave a clean chit to Buch, citing a lack of credible evidence.

 Education

 Buch was educated at Fort Convent School, Mumbai, and at Convent of Jesus and Mary, Delhi.
-She then graduated with a specialization in Mathematics from the St. Stephen's College, Delhi, and later went on to obtain an MBA at IIM Ahmedabad.
+She graduated with a specialization in Mathematics from the St. Stephen's College, Delhi, and later went on to obtain an MBA from IIM Ahmedabad.

 Career

 Corporate career

-Her career started in 1989 with ICICI bank.
+Her career started in 1989 with ICICI Bank.
 Between 1993 and 1995, Buch worked as lecturer at West Cheshire College in England.
-She worked in various profiles across companies for 12 years including sales and marketing and product development.
-She also led operations function.
-In 2006 she joined ICICI securities and later went on to become the Managing Director and CEO from February 2009 to May 2011.
-After this Buch moved to Singapore to join Greater Pacific Capital in 2011.
-Between 2011 and 2017 she worked in various capacities as executive director of many companies like Zansar Technologies, Innoven Capital, and Max Healthcare.
+She worked in various profiles across companies for 12 years, including sales, marketing and product development.
+She also led operations.
+In 2006 she joined ICICI Securities and later went on to become their CEO from February 2009 to May 2011.
+After this, Buch moved to Singapore to join Greater Pacific Capital in 2011.
+Between 2011 and 2017 she worked in various capacities as executive director of many companies like Zensar Technologies, InnoVen Capital, and Max Healthcare.
 Buch also served as an independent director of the Indian School of Development Management (ISDM) and as consultant for New Development Bank (BRICS bank).